Even though all verbs are grouped at the end, you cannot randomly decide the order in which the verbs occur.

 1. Three or more verbs in a row

-If you have three or more verbs in a row (among which the finite verb), you have to place the finite verb at the beginning:
+If you have three or more verbs in a row (among which the finite verb), it is best to place the finite verb at the beginning:

 "..., dat u uw wagen kunt laten wassen." ("... that you can have your car washed.")